 So in the semantic essence of a “purchase” meaning the exchange of money for something, buying a dog from a shelter would still qualify.

 But more importantly, we place animal shelters at the top of this list because not enough people are buying dogs from animal shelters.
 Although there was a huge increase in dog adoptions during the pandemic, that dream state didn’t last.
-(1) There are multiple shelters across Australia claiming that the number of surrendered dogs is increasing post-pandemic as people go back to work.
+(1) Unfortunately, there are multiple shelters across Australia claiming that the number of surrendered dogs is increasing post-pandemic as people go back to work.
 (2)